Castle Craig is open and we continue to offer our much needed residential addiction treatment for patients during the Coronavirus pandemic.

 Gym and Massage

-Regular updates are given to staff through the management system and in staff meetings where social distancing is observed.
-Staff have been given guidance around extra hygiene measures and 2 metre social distancing.
+Regular updates are given to staff from the Hospital Manager.
+Staff are encouraged to get the Covid-19 vaccination and booster jabs.
 Staff are aware that they must take their own precautions when offsite and are aware of the symptoms of Covid-19.

 We would like to thank our wonderful team of dedicated therapists and nurses and all staff who continue to place their duty of care to our patients at the forefront of their work.